Azure/azure-sdk-for-net/sdk/core/Azure.Core/samples/DynamicContent.md

 # Azure SDK Dynamic JSON samples

-Azure SDK client [protocol methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/ProtocolMethods.md) take `RequestContent` as an input parameter and return `Response` as their return type.
-These types hold raw JSON content that can be accessed using Base Class Library (BCL) types such as `JsonDocument`, but use of these APIs can result in code that is difficult to read and obscures the author's intent.
+Some Azure SDK APIs return values that hold raw JSON, for example [protocol methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/Azure.Core/samples/ProtocolMethods.md).
+JSON content can be accessed using any JSON parser, such as `JsonDocument`, but use of these APIs can result in code that is difficult to read and may obscure the author's intent.
 To improve the developer experience, Azure.Core provides a [dynamic](https://learn.microsoft.com/dotnet/csharp/advanced-topics/interop/using-type-dynamic) layer over JSON APIs.

 ## Accessing Response Content